 As well as Glühwein and sausages, there’s plenty here to keep the whole family entertained including shopping for Christmas presents, ice skating, and buying chocolates and biscuits.
 Then there’s the food.
 German cuisine may not be world-renowned but, when it comes to hearty winter food, few countries do it better than Germany.
-Look out for dishes like Sauerbraten, Spätzle, Maultaschen, and of course all the different kinds of sausage like Bratwurst and Currywurst.
+Look out for dishes like Sauerbraten, Spätzle, Maultaschen, and of course all the different kinds of sausage-like Bratwurst and Currywurst.
 All of these dishes are warming and filling, and exactly what you’ll be craving on a cold winter’s day.

 Contributed by James from This Travel Guide

 If it’s too cold outside, head to Monaco to the Oceanographic Museum and Aquarium where you can see thousands of fish and corals.
 The Aquarium is one of the oldest in the world, having opened in 1903!
 Children and adults love this place and it’s an excellent day out.

-Then, in February, you’ll find the Nice Carnival where you can marvel at the amazing handmade floats during the regular parade, or you can attend the ‘Bataille des Fleurs’ (battle of the flowers) and wait along the sidelines hoping that someone on the float will throw you a big bouquet of mimosas.
+Then, in February, you’ll find the Nice Carnival where you can marvel at the amazing handmade floats during the regular parade.
+Or you can attend the ‘Bataille des Fleurs’ (battle of the flowers) and wait along the sidelines hoping that someone on the float will throw you a big bouquet of mimosas.
 If you are feeling capricious, buy some liquid string in a can and spray the random observer with a ton of thread and run away!
 We all know it’s coming!
 Otherwise, enjoy tossing confetti all over everyone.
 There’s a lot to do along the Cote d’Azur in winter.

 Contributed by Maureen from Life on the Mediterranean

-Winter sun destinations in Europe
+Best warm winter destinations in Europe

 The Algarve is one of the sunniest regions in Europe and should be considered if you are looking for a winter sun destination in Europe.
 During summer the temperatures usually soar above 30°C. On some days temperatures of 40°C are measured.
 This may be fine to take a nap in the shade on the beach but it’s not what you’re looking for if you have a more active vacation in mind.